mghlcs/learning-locker-s2i/README.md

 `oc create configmap proxy-config --dry-run --from-file=./config/proxy | oc replace -f -`

-1. Create all of the resources (deployments, services, routes, storage, image streams):
+3. Create all of the resources (deployments, services, routes, storage, image streams):

 `oc create -f resources/*.yaml`

-1. Kick off a build of learning-locker image:
+4. Kick off a build of learning-locker image:

 `oc start-build learning-locker`

 The build will take several minutes.
 Once build finishes, it will be rolled out for the API, UI and worker services.

-Get a console on any of API, UI or worker pods and run
+Get a console on any of API, UI or worker pods (e.g. `oc rsh ui...`) and run

 `yarn migrate`